AdelaideB9/discord-bot/content/welcome.md

 **Welcome to AdelaideB9!**

-We are an Adelaide Uni based CTF team actively participating in CTFS and other hacking events.
+We are an Adelaide Uni based CTF team actively participating in CTFs and other hacking events.
 We have a number of public resources, all of which can be found from our website at https://www.adelaideb9.com/.
 If you're in South Australia and are not a University of Adelaide student,  fear not.
 After reading the rules below, just email us at hello@adelaideb9.com or DM @🔨  asking for permission to join and we'll be in contact.
 For everyone else, please read the rules below and authenticate yourself by messaging the bot with ./auth.

 **Rules**